openstack-archive/dragonflow/README.rst

 * Scalability improvement for inter-subnet network by offloading L3 East-West routing from the Network Node to all Compute Nodes
 * Reliability improvement for inter-subnet network by removal of Network Node from the East-West traffic
 * Simplified virtual routing management
-* Supports all type drivers GRE/VXLAN (Currently doesnt support VLAN)
+* Supports all type drivers GRE/VXLAN (Currently doesn't support VLAN)

 TODO
 ----

 * Add support for North-South L3 IPv4 distribution (SNAT and DNAT)
-* Remove change impact on Neutron L2 Agent by switching to OVSDB command for bootstrap sequence (set-controller and install arp responder)
+* Remove change impact on Neutron L2 Agent by switching to OVSDB command for bootstrap sequence (set-controller and install ARP responder)
 * Add support for IPv6
 * Support for multi controllers solution